 Search by category, archive or keyword

-As alcoholism gets more and more attention from mental and public health professionals, the link between alcohol and family relationships also has begun to stand out and become accepted scientific fact.
+As alcoholism gets more and more attention from mental and public health professionals, the link between alcohol and family relationships also has begun to stand out and become an accepted scientific fact.
 Researchers and medical care providers have recognized for some time that alcoholism can run in families.

 How Alcohol Abuse Affects Families

 Family conditions and relationships have a tendency to enable alcoholics, and an alcoholic’s addictive behavior takes a serious toll on the entire family.
 In order to successfully treat alcoholism and prevent relapse, as well as prevent the disease from affecting other family members down the road, it’s important to understand the role that alcoholism plays within the family dynamic.